Vyral/base-template/_posts/2019-09-03-your-2019-minute-market-update.md

 If you’re thinking of selling your home, doing so now or in the near future could be a great opportunity for you to take advantage of our current conditions while we remain in a seller’s market.

-If you’d like to know what your home would sell for in the market, don’t hesitate to reach out to me.
+If you’d like to know what your home would sell for in the market, don’t hesitate to reach out to us.
 We hope to connect with you soon\!<br>&nbsp;